 Also as there is a mechanical operation, a lifetime of the carbon brash and motor is an issue.
 Proper maintenance is required otherwise carbon formation over the coil surface can create a loose connection.

 Static Voltage Stabilizer:

 A static voltage stabilizer is a combination of electronics and transformers.
 A buck-boost transformer is used with an inverter to add or subtract voltage from the line voltage.
 Digital Signal Processors (DSP) is used to monitor and control everything.

 In a static voltage stabilizer, IGBTs are used in AC/AC converter.
-This AC is controlled by a DSP and injected with the input voltage either in in phase or out phase with the input phase.
+This AC is controlled by a DSP and injected with the input voltage either in phase or out phase with the input phase.
 That creates a voltage correction like this:

 To know more, you can visit this site.

 Pops & Cons of Static Voltage Stabilizer:

-One of the most benefit of a static voltage stabilizer is the correction speed.
+One of the most benefits of a static voltage stabilizer is the correction speed.
 Even if a welding machine is connected in the input line a small fluctuation can not pass to the output.
 Output is almost always constant regardless of input voltage fluctuation.
 Also as there is no mechanical moving part, a long life can be achieved.
 Only one disadvantage of Static Voltage Stabilizer is it is more complex than other types and more costly.
 But comparing with the result and performance, this cost is not an issue at all.